apache/activemq-website/src/components/classic/documentation/integrating-apache-activemq-classic-with-jboss.md

          [java] Using non-durable subscription
          [java] We are about to wait until we consume: 10 message(s) then we will shutdown
     ```
-3. In the third terminal, use the commands below to run the ActiveMQ Classic producer:
+3. In the third terminal, use the commands below to run the ActiveMQ producer:
     ```
     $ cd /opt/incubator-activemq-4.0.2/examples
     $ ant producer